SHARE

 The Mary Jane Today: A Fashion Renaissance

-With designers reimagining the classic silhouette, luxury fashion houses like Prada and Miu Miu have incorporated Mary Janes into their collections, experimenting with bold platforms, metallic finishes, and unexpected materials delivering polished excellence.
-Sport and lifestyle brands have also embraced the shoe taking it into the realm of athleisure, blending comfort with style like the UGG Bea.
+With designers reimagining the classic silhouette, luxury fashion houses like Prada and Miu Miu have incorporated Mary Janes into their collections, experimenting with bold platforms, metallic finishes, and unexpected materials, delivering polished excellence.
+Sport and lifestyle brands have also embraced the shoe, taking it into the realm of athleisure, blending comfort with style.
 Meanwhile, Vivienne Westwood, GANNI and Cecilie Bahnsen x ASICS have reinterpreted the Mary Jane for today’s voguish consumers.

 How to style Mary Jane shoes?